HenriqueGranatto/service-cli-module/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `service-cli-api-*`), install it to your project using `npm install --save-dev service-cli-api-PLUGINNAME`, and service-cli-api will pick it up automatically.
+To load a particular plugin (which has to start with `service-cli-module-*`), install it to your project using `npm install --save-dev service-cli-module-PLUGINNAME`, and service-cli-module will pick it up automatically.